Tangle Tower: Gameplay

-The game follows Detective Grimoire and his assistant Sally (who appeared in the previous game with a different hairstyle) as they travel to the eponymous Tangle Tower to solve the murder of a girl named Freya Fellow, who was seemingly killed by a painting.
+The game follows Detective Grimoire and his partner Sally (who appeared in the previous game with a different hairstyle) as they travel to the eponymous Tangle Tower to solve the murder of a girl named Freya Fellow, who was seemingly killed by a painting.
 Players progress through the game by conversing with the various suspects and searching each room of the tower for clues.
 Searching the environment will often unveil puzzles that must be solved in order to obtain a new piece of evidence.
 When certain conditions are met, the player can question each suspect about something they're hiding.

 Development

 After Detective Grimoire had been completed in 2014 with a light cliff-hanger ending, the team didn't have an immediate rush to do a sequel; however they soon learnt about the Creative Europe’s funding programme which offered funding for narrative driven games, leading to SFB formulating a sequel; they entered into in programme in January 2015.
 The original development of Tangle Tower was put on hold after Nintendo approached SFB Games to make Snipperclips, but resumed after the game's expansion, Snipperclips Plus, was completed.
 The team "dusted off" the project and continued working on it for a 2 years before release.
 Designed in Unity, the team ensured the game was compatible on a variety of platforms from the get go.
 The Apple Arcade deadline pushed the development team to tie up loose ends and finish the game.
 Adam noted that the game went from 90% completion to 80% due to the pushed-up deadline, but that the team were able to finish the project with minimal sacrifices.
 Due to Apple Arcade's requirements, the game was translated into 17 different languages by Universally Speaking.
 SFB Games attended their first PAX East Indie Showcase with this title.
 The game was later released on Steam and Nintendo Switch on 22 October 2019.
 On 21 December 2020, Jonathan Harris did a 'Tangle Tower unused animation showcase stream'.
 The game was released for PlayStation 4 and Xbox One on 6 October 2021, with each version playable on PlayStation 5 and Xbox Series X and Series S respectively via backwards compatibility.
+The game was removed from Apple Arcade in 2019 and subsequently released on Android in 2023.